 What are the options for integrating TPB models into a RS?
 The role and integration of the TPB into a user-adaptation procedure is mainly determined by the definition of behaviors.
 As already indicated, user actions related to individual content items as behaviors are not a good choice.

-What are the issues of TPB user data acquisition?
+What are the issues of TPB user-data acquisition?
 The theory and practice of the TPB shows that the surveys required to fit the TPB model accurately enough are relatively long and they also demand a considerable effort from the respondent (end user) to provide relevant answers.
 In the context of user modeling, this means that the user-data acquisition is relatively intrusive.
 On the other hand, since the user’s attributes, norms and beliefs are changing very slowly with time, it is sufficient for the user to complete the survey only once a year.
 However, the sampling period may vary significantly according to the domain and also according to an individual user’s practice.
 In our example, attributes, norms and beliefs toward movie-genre selection may change faster for those users who see more movies in a given amount of time.

 Does the TPB allow cross-domain user modeling?
 The cross-domain of user-adaptation techniques is of great interest.
 The question is can TPB models, in particular the Ajzen model, ensure cross-domain capabilities in terms that the attributes, norms and beliefs of the end user estimated in one domain (for example, movie selection) are at least in part valid for the other domain (for example, tourist-destination selection).
 Unfortunately, in general the answer is no. The reason for this is simply the fact that the survey used to estimate these attributes, norms and beliefs must be very specifically related to the domain of behaviors.
 For instance, the relevance of certain factors is asked for movies or for tourist destinations and not about some general user opinion common to both domains.
 However, the research on life-styles indicates that there are strong relations among human behaviors in different domains.